Adult minimum wage

 - on leave (paid or not).

-If the employee moves to a new employer, they’ll be a starting-out worker again for the first six months; this applies with each new employer until they reach the maximum age.
+16- and 17-year-old employees that move to a new employer will be a starting-out worker again for the first 6 months.
+This applies with each new employer until they are 18 years old.

 Training minimum wage